 Option 1c : ( Gabion at Toe)

 In this option the toe of the seawall is protected with gabion boxes laid above the filter bed to increase the stability of the toe against the toe failure.
+Water damage removal service is available if is leaking from the seawall.
 Armour stones of size ranging from 1-2T are laid over the existing cross section at a slope of 1:3 to a crest elevation of up to +5.5m,which will act as a primary layer.

 Option 2 :GROINS

 Option 2a :(Transitional groin field)